 Worse yet, we started to engage in so-called positional consumption.
 If your neighbor bought a new car, you wanted to buy an even newer and more expensive model — whether you needed it to survive or not.
-Such consumption behavior emerged not just with respect to goods but also to services—think of the $xxxx hair cut or the $xxxx dinner at Michelin starred restaurant.
+Such consumption behavior emerged not just with respect to goods but also to services—think of the $1,000 haircut or the $595 per-person dinner at a Michelin starred restaurant in Manhattan .

 Rabid consumption, positional or otherwise, is especially odd because we know that it doesn't actually do much for us as individuals.
 Many studies show that people vastly overestimate the happiness they will experience when they own that new car.
 When you first get a new car, your brain gets a hit of dopamine, making you feel good.
 Yet the effect wears off over time, and you may find yourself on what is known as the Dopamine treadmill.
 That is, your brain gets accustomed to certain levels of dopamine, and by taking a hit, you inadvertently boost the levels of Dopamine required in the future to produce the same feeling of happiness.
 You'll have to buy an even more expensive or faster car to get that initial kick.
 [Source?
 Is this explanation correct?]